markusantonwolf/tailwind-css-plugin-filters/README.md

 - blur
     - Sizes from 1 - 5

-The drop shadow utility uses CSS custom properties to make it easier to define your favorite style.
+The drop shadow utility uses CSS custom properties to make it easier to define your favorite style. **You can find a list of all generated utilities in the [list of all utilities](https://github.com/markusantonwolf/tailwindcss-filters/blob/master/public/utilities.css).**

 ## Install